MAlexJ/example_rabbitmq/prefetch_count/readme.md

 link: https://www.rabbitmq.com/docs/consumer-prefetch

-AMQP 0-9-1 specifies the basic.qos method to make it possible to limit number of unacknowledged messages on channel (or connection) when consuming (aka "prefetch count").
+AMQP 0-9-1 specifies the basic.qos method to make it possible to limit number of unacknowledged messages on a channel (or connection) when consuming (aka "prefetch count").
-Unfortunately the channel is not the ideal scope for this - since a single channel may consume from multiple queues, the channel and queue(s) need to coordinate with each other for every message sent to ensure they don't go over limit.
+Unfortunately, the channel is not the ideal scope for this since a single channel may consume from multiple queues, the channel and queue(s) need to coordinate with each other for every message sent to ensure they don't go over the limit.
 This is slow on a single machine, and very slow when consuming across a cluster.

-Furthermore for many uses it is simply more natural to specify a prefetch count that applies to each consumer.
+Furthermore, for many uses, it is simply more natural to specify a prefetch count that applies to each consumer.

 ###### Single Consumer